 Do we have to make our website accessible?

-By January 1, 2021, all internet websites and web content must conform with WCAG 2.0 Level AA, other than success criteria 1.2.4 Captions (Live) and success criteria 1.2.5 Audio Descriptions (Pre-recorded).
+By January 1, 2021, all public sector organizations, as well as all large nonprofits and businesses with 50+ employees, must make their internet websites and web content must conform with WCAG 2.0 Level AA, other than success criteria 1.2.4 Captions (Live) and success criteria 1.2.5 Audio Descriptions (Pre-recorded).

 Do mobile apps need to be made accessible and meet AODA requirements?